Rafael Galhardo

-Rafael Galhardo de Souza (born 30 October 1991), known as Rafael Galhardo or simply Galhardo, is a Brazilian professional footballer who plays as a right back for Rayong F.C. in the Thai League 2.
+Rafael Galhardo de Souza (born 30 October 1991), known as Rafael Galhardo or simply Galhardo, is a Brazilian professional footballer who plays as a right back for Rayong in the Thai League 2.

 Club career

 Flamengo

 Born in Nova Friburgo, Rio de Janeiro, Galhardo was a Flamengo youth graduate.
 He made his first team – and Série A – debut on 20 August 2009, coming on as a second-half substitute for Jorbison in a 1–2 home loss against Cruzeiro.

 Galhardo was definitely promoted to the main 2010, spending the following years mainly as a backup to Léo Moura.
 He scored his first senior goal on 27 April 2011, netting the first in a 3–0 away win against Horizonte, for the year's Copa do Brasil.

 Santos

 On 18 May 2012 Galhardo moved to Santos, along with Flamengo teammate David Braz, in an exchange for Ibson.
 He was mainly a second-choice to Bruno Peres during his first year.